resolute/dbt-models-media-template/README.md

 ### Data Source Conversions Settings
 ***(OPTIONAL)***
-By default, this package assumes that all conversion types (ex.
-Activity Groups, Activity, Action Category, Action, etc) and conversion metrics (ex.
-Conversion, Click Through Conversion, View Through Conversion, Conversion Value, Click Through Conversion Value, View Through Conversion Value) from Google Ads, Google Campaign Mananger, and LinkedIn Ads are to be loaded from the source tables to the final data models.
+By default, this package assumes that all *conversion types* (ex.
+Activity Groups, Activity, Action Category, Action, etc), *conversion metrics* (ex.
+Conversion, Click Through Conversion, View Through Conversion, Conversion Value, Click Through Conversion Value, View Through Conversion Value), and *converion names* from Google Ads, Google Campaign Mananger, and LinkedIn Ads are to be loaded from the source tables to the final data models.
-The below settings allow you to customize by data source which conversion types and conversion metrics to *include* in the load:
+The below settings allow you to customize by data source which conversion types, conversion metrics, and conversion names to *include* in the load:
 *Note: If both option 1 and 2 are populated, then option 1 will take precendence over option 2*

 ***Option 1***